simulation-tree/unmanaged/README.md

 tracking can be reenabled with the `#TRACK_ALLOCATIONS` flag (only in release builds).

 ### Final leak guard
-`Allocations.ThrowIfAnyAllocation()` can be called to purposefully throw an exception if any allocations are still present.
-Though only if compiling with a debug profile, or if the `#TRACK_ALLOCATIONS` flag is set.
-Test runs being torn down is a useful scenario to use this.
+`Allocations.ThrowIfAny()` will be called when the current AppDomain exits (when program ends).
+This will check if there are any allocations that have not been freed, and throw an exception if so.

+The `Allocations.Finish` delegate can be subscribed to insert clean up code before the program ends.

 ### Contributing and direction
 This library is developed to provide fundamental pieces that a `System` namespace would